noties/noties.github.io/posts/2019-08-12-emotion-layout.md

                 -(height / 2F) * (y / half)
             } else {
                 // initial starting position is -(height / 2F) - which first half is finishing at
-                // then we multiple view height (no half of it to faster movement) by distance ratio -(height / 2F) + (height * ((y - half) / half)) }
+                // then we multiply by view height (not half of it for faster movement) by distance ratio -(height / 2F) + (height * ((y - half) / half)) }
         }